-- 9. The insolvency practitioner should have procedures in place to ensure that the information and explanations provided to the company and/or the directors at each stage of the process, as appropriate (that is, assessing the options available, and then preparing and implementing a CVA), are designed to set out clearly: - a) the advantages and disadvantages of each available option; - b) the key stages and the roles of the adviser, the nominee and the supervisor; any potential delays or complications; and the likely duration of the CVA; - c) what is required of the company and its directors; - d) the consequences of proposing and entering into a CVA, including the rights of challenge to the CVA and the potential consequences of those challenges; and - e) what may happen if the CVA is not approved or not successfully completed.
+- 10. The insolvency practitioner should have procedures in place to ensure that the information and explanations provided to the company and/or the directors at each stage of the process, as appropriate (that is, assessing the options available, and then preparing and implementing a CVA), are designed to set out clearly: - 1) the advantages and disadvantages of each available option; - 2) the key stages and the roles of the adviser, the nominee and the supervisor; - 3) whether and why the company will require additional specialist assistance which will not be provided by any supervisor appointed, including the likely cost of that additional assistance, if known: - 4) any potential delays or complications; and the likely duration of the CVA; - 5) what is required of the company and its directors; - 6) the consequences of proposing and entering into a CVA, including the rights of challenge to the CVA and the potential consequences of those challenges; and - 7) what may happen if the CVA is not approved or not successfully completed.